What is Free Probability?

 Non-commutative distributions in free probability

-example of the semicircular distribution one has only one variable, the main interest is actually
+Free probability theory deals with distributions of variables.
+Whereas in the above mentionedexample of the semicircular distribution one has only one variable, the main interest is actually

 the multivariate situation, where one has several variables.
 Typically those variables do not